Reborn doll: Social issues and reactions

 The overwhelming majority of reborn customers are older women.
 The process of buying a reborn can be done to simulate an adoption process, rather than a prosaic sale of a product.
 As part of this, the dolls often come with fake birth certificates or adoption certificates.
 Many women collect reborns as they would a non-reborn doll, whilst others purchase them to fill a void of a lost child and may treat reborns as living babies.
 Media features and public receptions have used such adjectives as "creepy" to describe the reborns.
 This can be explained by the uncanny valley hypothesis.
 It states that as objects become more lifelike they gain an increasing empathetic response, until a certain point at which the response changes to repulsion.
-Department stores have refused to stock the dolls because of this reaction, claiming they are too lifelike.
+Some department stores such as Harrods have refused to stock the dolls because of this reaction, claiming they are too lifelike.

 Emotional bond

 Many reborn owners are simply doll collectors, while others have experienced miscarriage, stillbirth or neonatal death, have no means for adoption, or suffer from empty nest syndrome.
 They may utilize the dolls as a substitute for a child.
 Some owners dress the dolls, wash their hair, and may even take them for walks in strollers and take them shopping.
 Reborn hobbyists refer to the emotional response to holding their dolls as cuddle therapy.
 Studies suggest cuddling a baby releases hormones which produce a sense of emotional well-being, and some psychologists believe that this may happen with realistic dolls as well.
 Consultant psychiatrist Raj Persaud explains that mothering a real newborn baby releases the hormone oxytocin in the mother, and hypothesizes that this may explain why "reborn mothers" become emotionally attached to the reborn baby doll.

 For grieving parents who form emotional bonds with reborn dolls, some child bereavement counselors advise against parents substituting their deceased child with the dolls.
 Reborn mothers contend that they are not replacing children but remembering them.
 Psychiatrist Sue Varma, teacher at the NYU school of medicine, says mothering reborn dolls rather than just collecting them can become a problem when it is used as prop and becomes the person's only form of socializing.
-Psychiatrist Gail Saltz with New York Presbyterian Hospital supports the use of reborns for people who do not want to make the commitment of having a real child, and also to comfort bereaved parents.
+Psychiatrist Gail Saltz with NewYork-Presbyterian Hospital supports the use of reborns for people who do not want to make the commitment of having a real child, and also to comfort bereaved parents.
 She offers that in this case the reborn may symbolize a step in the grieving process.
 Concern should only come if someone who lost a baby grows too attached to their reborn because it could indicate their grief is not getting resolved.
 In this case, the likeness of the doll to the deceased child risks being harmful as a permanent replacement for the grieving parents.
 Ian James, a doctor at the Centre for the Health of the Elderly at Newcastle General Hospital in the U.K., said that holding the dolls helps calm elderly residents, helping them feel peaceful and quiet.